bpekyavas/broker-webapp/README.md

 #### **JAR File (Development Mode)**

-In this mode the application will be run in in-memory H2 database.
+In this mode the application will be run in volatile in-memory H2 database.

 In order to run it first you need the following command